FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 Note, that it's not just cars.
 Essentially everything in the [Source Engine](<https://en.wikipedia.org/wiki/Source_(game_engine)>) can be tinted.

+## The LUT - Simple, yet powerful
+Now that we have gotten an idea how we can interact and manipulate color in a graphics programming context, let's dive into how the LUT can elevate that.
 ### The humble 1D LUT
 A 1D LUT is a simple array of numbers.
 In the context of graphics programming, this gets uploaded as a texture to the graphics.
 ### Camera 3D LUTs

 RGB Cube, where the cube X is Red, Y is Green, Blue is Z.